pierreosselin/structureaware/README.md

 - [x] What happens if the radius is 0?
 PREDICT instead of CERTIFY?
 - [ ] Can we prove monoticity?
 Proof could be to show certificate (r_1, r_2, ...,r_n) holds then so does (r_1 - 1, r_2, ...,r_n).
 - [x] Subregions - Comes from the Lee paper.
+- [ ] Think about when p_i = 0?
+Is it still valid?
+Does every edge have to be assigned a community?
+I think not, its like the features we can just ignore them?